Atticus Family Law is dedicated to helping families resolve their legal issues with

 l) the effect on the child of the actions of an abuser, if related to domestic abuse that has occurred between the parents or the parties.

-m) the disposition of each parent to encourage and permit frequent and continuing contact by the other parent with the child, if no related to domestic abuse that has occurred between the parents or the parties.
+m) the disposition of each parent to encourage and permit frequent and continuing contact by the other parent with the child if no related domestic abuse has occurred between the parents or the parties.

 The court must make detailed findings on each of the factors and explain how the factors led to its conclusions and to the determination of the best interests of the child.
 If the court does not make complete findings, there are means to demand that the court amend its order to demonstrate how the facts support its conclusions.

-Whether your concern for the best interests of your children has arise out of a custody, paternity, divorce, or other case, Atticus Family Law can help you demonstrate to the court how the best interests of your children will be best served.
+Whether your concern for the best interests of your children has arisen out of a custody dispute, paternity case, divorce, or other legal matter, Atticus Family Law can help you demonstrate to the court how the best interests of your children will be best served.

 “Natasha Vondracek is wonderful.
 She really cares about helping the clients of the firm!“

 “Alexandra Reynolds and Carina Spurlock were a constant support during my divorce proceedings.
 They made a very stressful process much ...“